Table of Contents

 - 12. Checking References

-What Level of Home Care is Required?
+What Level of Home Care Do You Need?

 Figuring out how to select a care agency can be a little confusing because they differ in the level of care they provide.
 Non-medical in-home care agencies (usually referred to as “in-home care” or simply “home care”) provide companionship and supervision (especially important for the elderly with alzheimer’s disease or other mental impairments).
 They also offer in-home assistance with activities of daily living such as bathing, as well as offer help with meal preparation, housekeeping, and transportation.